Finure/kubernetes/README.md

 14. **Kserve:** Serves ML models for real-time predictions using custom-trained models.
 Scales to zero when not in use to save resources, runs on Knative for serverless deployments & management.
 15. **Kyverno:** Kubernetes-native policy engine to enforce security, compliance and operational policies
 16. **Metrics:** Prometheus for metrics and Grafana for visualization
-17. **Logging:**: Fluentbit as lightweight log forwarder, Loki with GCS as the backend and Grafana for query
+17. **Logging:** Fluentbit as lightweight log forwarder, Loki with GCS as the backend and Grafana for query
-18. **Observability:**: Beyla for auto instrumentation of app metrics and traces using eBPF, OpenTelemetry Collector for central pipeline and Signoz as the backend
+18. **Observability:** Beyla for auto instrumentation of app metrics and traces using eBPF, OpenTelemetry Collector for central pipeline and Signoz as the backend
 19. **PostgreSQL:** Cloudnative PostgreSQL operator and PostgreSQL cluster for Finure infra apps such as SonarQube & Finure apps
 20. **Reflector:** Replicates Kubernetes secrets across namespaces for easier management
 21. **SonarQube:** Code quality and security analysis tool for continuous inspection of code